 The internet is not kind to businesses caught in a lie or deception.
 When you make a claim, it must be true and backed up by action.

 For example, let’s say you claim your business prioritizes customer service.
 In that case, you must display consistent, high-quality customer service via social media as well as phone, web and email channels.
 If you say your company has a sustainable business model, be ready to back it up with proof and action.
-Social media will punish greenwashers, and your claim will cause significant damage.
+Social media users are increasingly vigilant about greenwashing and will punish your brand for misleading environmental claims.

 People on social media like to follow brands that express values consistent with their own.
 Don’t promote values that are out of sync with your target market just to make a point.
 You will end up alienating them and losing followers.